Mike014/My_AI_Engineer_Portfolio_Projects/README.md

 - **Activation Function**: A mathematical function that introduces **non-linearity** into the model, allowing it to solve complex problems.
 - **Adam Optimizer**: An advanced optimization algorithm that improves gradient descent.
 - **Algorithm**: A set of step-by-step instructions for solving a problem or making a prediction in machine learning.
+- **Algorithm design**: The **laws of probability guide how AI systems should reason**.
+Algorithms are therefore built to compute (or approximate) probabilistic expressions.
 - **Argmax**: A function that returns the index of the maximum value in a set.
 In multi-class classification, it determines the class with the highest probability.
 - **Artificial Neuron**: A mathematical model inspired by biological neurons, used in artificial neural networks.
 - **Autoencoder**: An unsupervised neural network that learns to compress and decompress data without human intervention.